Lodgimus/Lodgimus/README.md

 # Hi there 👋

 I am Marc, a Data Scientist with Python Programming and Quantitative Analysis skills.
 With a background in Finance, Trading and Shipping Operations, Risk and Analysis.
+Please see below links to my portfolio / projects-to-date with the skills and tools used / demonstrated.

 ## Skills:
 - [ ] Languages: Python